msuliot/simple_ai/README.md

 # Simple AI

-Here's a straightforward example demonstrating how to utilize ChatGPT within the Llama Index.
+Here's a straightforward example demonstrating how to utilize ChatGPT using Llama Index.
 In this scenario, we'll outline a process that involves taking single or multiple PDF files as input and storing them in a vector database.
-Then conveniently accessed from the command prompt, making it ideal for testing purposes.
+Then conveniently accessing the chatbot from the command prompt, making it ideal for testing purposes.

 ## Installation